Scientific Name

 Family: Cactaceae

-Echinopsis atacamensis is a cactus with a tall columnar habit, sometimes forming branches and becoming tree-like.
-The stems grow up to 33 feet (10 m) tall and up to 28 inches (70 cm) in diameter.
-They have 20 to 30 ribs and areoles with 50 to 100 maroon-colored spines.
-The spines can grow up to 12 inches (30 cm) long, but they are usually about 4 inches (10 cm) long.
+Leucostele atacamensis, also known as Echinopsis atacamensis or Trichocereus atacamensis, is a massive cactus with a tall columnar habit, sometimes forming branches and becoming tree-like.
+The stems can grow up to 33 feet (10 m) tall and reach a diameter of up to 28 inches (70 cm).
+They have 20 to 30 ribs lined with areoles bearing 50 to 100 maroon-colored spines.
+The spines can measure up to 12 inches (30 cm) in length, but are typically around 4 inches (10 cm) long.

-Flowers are rose-white, up to 6 inches (15 cm) long, and appear on the sites of the stems.
-The dark green edible fruits are up to 2 inches (5 cm) long and densely covered with hairs.
+The flowers are rose-white, appear on the sites of the stems, and can reach a length of 6 inches (15 cm).
+The dark green edible fruits are densely covered with hairs and can grow up to 2 inches (5 cm) long.

 Echinopsis can easily be rooted from offsets, which tend to cluster around the mother plant's base.
 Cut offsets close to the stem, at the narrowest possible place.
-When rooting cacti from cuttings, let the fresh cutting dry out slightly on a paper towel and cut the cacti at the narrowest place possible.
-After a few days to a few weeks, depending on the cut surface's size, the cut surface should have dried out and formed a callous or slightly rough opening.
+When rooting cacti from cuttings, let the fresh cutting dry out slightly on a paper towel, and cut the cacti at the narrowest place possible.
+After a few days to a few weeks, depending on the size of the cut surface, it should have dried out and formed a callous or slightly rough opening.
 Once the callous has formed, place the cutting in a rooting mixture of fast-draining cacti soil.

 See more at How to Grow and Care for Echinopsis.